personalfinancemanagentdashboard/ConnectDbPrompt1/replit.md

 ## Overview

 SmartFinanceAI is a Flask-based personal finance management application that helps users track income, expenses, budgets, and recurring transactions.
 The system provides financial insights through an AI-powered analytics service and offers visual reporting through charts and data exports.
 Built with Python/Flask, it uses SQLAlchemy ORM for database management and provides both web UI and REST API interfaces.
+The application supports PDF transaction imports from bank statements and displays all financial data in Indian Rupee (₹) currency format.

 ## User Preferences